-The instrument allows complete instrument settings to be stored on the hard disk.
+The instrument allows complete instrument settings to be stored in files on the hard disk.
 Defined and complex instrument settings can then be reproduced at any time by loading this data.
 If required, these settings can be loaded to various signal generators.

-The File menu is used to store and load instrument settings in a file.
-The instrument settings are saved in files which can be stored in data directories.
-Additionally there are intermediate memories in which the current instrument settings can be stored and called up again by just pressing a key.
-This provides fast switching between different instrument settings.
+The File menu used to store and load instrument settings in a file.
+The data can be stored on the hard disk in a data directory.
+Additionally there are three intermediate memories in which the current instrument setting can be stored and then called up again by pressing a key.
+This makes it possible to switch quickly between defined instrument settings.